cksoftwaretech/wangfuk/EVIDENCE.md

 **1. The "Century" Connection:**
 Will Power was co-founded in 2006 by **William Shum (沈鉅忠)**.
 Shum was previously a director and shareholder of **Century Architects Limited (世紀建築師樓有限公司)** from 2001 to 2005.
+*   *The Roots:* Century was founded in 2001 at the **same registered address** (Shun Lee Commercial Building, 4/F) as the collapsed empire of **Chan Heung-fat (陳响發)** ("Heung Fat Construction").
+This proves that Century was the first "reincarnation" vehicle for the Chan syndicate after the Asian Financial Crisis, and Will Power is the second.
 *   *The Legacy:* Century was a key conspirator in the **Garden Vista (濱景花園)** bid-rigging case (DCCC 552/2015), alongside **Universal Housing (環球屋宇)**.

 **2. The Rebranding Strategy:**
-Shortly after Century was embroiled in corruption scandals (including a 2002 bribery conviction of its sales manager), the company ceased operations.
+Century ceased operations shortly after being embroiled in corruption scandals.
+Its Sales Manager, **Yeung Wai-wah (楊偉華)**, was jailed for 1 year in 2006 for bribery and **inflating renovation costs** at On Hong Building (安康大廈).
-*   *The Switch:* Shum exited Century in 2005 and immediately established Will Power in Jan 2006.
-Industry insiders confirm that Will Power took over Century's office location (changing signage) and business operations, effectively laundering its reputation while continuing the same practices.
+*   *The Switch:* Shum exited Century in Jan 2005—just before the scandal broke—and established Will Power in Jan 2006.
+Industry insiders confirm that Will Power took over Century's office location (changing signage) and business operations.
+The tactics used by Yeung (bribing to inflate costs) became the standard operating procedure for Will Power.
+*   *The Shifts:* Shum transferred his shares of Century to Chan Heung Fat's daughter Chan Ka-wai (陳嘉威) to exit the company.
+He founded Will Power with Chan Heung Fat's another daughter Chan Ka-man (陳嘉文).

 **3. The DNA of Corruption:**
 The fact that Wang Fuk Court's consultant was born from the ashes of a proven bid-rigging syndicate explains the sophisticated manipulation seen in the project (fake scores, rigged surveys).
 This was not incompetence; it was the application of a "proven" criminal playbook developed over two decades.